steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 ## Lessons Learned

+We, the entire development and site reliability engineering team of [HUK-Autoservice](https://www.huk-autoservice.de), can definitely recommend to measure the SDP based on the Four Key Metrics.
+The metrics help to lead efforts in improving the SDP into the right direction (see also: [previous section](#four-key-metrics)).
+As described in the [previous section](#four-key-metrics), we still need to find a good way to measure and use the quality metrics, MTTR and Change Fail Percentage, of the Four Key Metrics for our purposes.
+Furthermore, there is a new metric, Reliability, mentioned in the [State of DevOps Report 2021](https://cloud.google.com/devops/state-of-devops) that we want use (see: {% cite Smith2021 %}).

+For me personally, this is the third time I am leading a cross-functional development and site reliability engineering team via the considerations of Nicole Forsgren's book Accelerate {% cite Forsgren2018 %} towards a better SDP (see also: [Introduction](#introduction)).
+I can draw a positive conclusion for all three times: Everytime there was a very positive outcome, although the outcome was slightly different in all three teams.
+This time the team, additionally, measures parts of the Four Key Metrics to steer the SDP efforts—also this seems to work out well so far ;-).

+During my three attempts to direct teams towards a better SDP, I also realized very complicated situations where the team did not understand the ideas and benefits of CD.
-While insisting on Trunk-based Development, I always have had a lot of discussions.
+For example, I always have had a lot of discussions while introducing and insisting on Trunk-based Development.
-Many team members, now and back then in other teams at other employers, rather wanted to follow strategies such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or other non-trunk-based development styles.
+Oftentimes, the teams wanted to run other strategies such as [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) or other non-trunk-based development styles.
-Especially, when there was a Quality Assurance (QA) team, the wish to practice Trunk-based Development was oftentimes not achievable due to the QAs wanting to check every change before deployment.
+Especially, when there was a Quality Assurance (QA) team involved, the wish to practice Trunk-based Development was oftentimes very hard or even not achievable due to QA wanting to check every change before a deployment.

- * Measurement via own App
- * Concrentrating on Change Lead Time and Deployment Freuqency
- * Outlook: MTTR, Change Fail Percentage, and Reliability metrics
+Also, the current team at [HUK-Autoservice](https://www.huk-autoservice.de) struggled in the beginning.
+When we have started, also discussions about Gitflow have come up to avoid broken features to be shipped to production.
+It was hard to convince the team to rather improve the testing capabilities such as unit, integration, and e2e tests instead of adapting the way we work with Git.
+It is essential to work with Trunk-based Development.

+Furthermore, there is always the challenge to communicate the benefits of CD and all the efforts to improve the SDP to non-tech stakeholders.
+Although, this challenge is always existing for techies, this challenge can be really hard for all the efforts required to succeed here.
+I can definitely recommend to really use the numbers and examples of the State of DevOps Reports being available [here](https://cloud.google.com/devops/state-of-devops).

+Last but not least, there is the challenge to implement the measurement of the Four Key Metrics.
-Even though there are different existing technical projects to measure the Four Key Metrics with your project such as [this project](https://github.com/GoogleCloudPlatform/fourkeys) to measure the SDP on the Google Cloud Platform, [this project](https://github.com/thoughtworks/metrik) from ThoughtWorks, or [this SaaS product](https://www.usehaystack.io/haystack/accelerate-four-key-metrics) from Haystack, we built our own small application to fit perfectly into our environment: PerforMetric.
+Even though there are different existing technical projects to measure the Four Key Metrics with your projects such as [this project](https://github.com/GoogleCloudPlatform/fourkeys), [this project](https://github.com/thoughtworks/metrik), or [this SaaS product](https://www.usehaystack.io/haystack/accelerate-four-key-metrics), we built our own small application to fit perfectly into our environment.
-In PerforMetric, we utilize our [technical basis](#technical-basis), the [GitHub API](https://docs.github.com/en/rest), and Grafana for presenting the Four Key Metrics dashboard as well as the rest of our runtime environment.
+In that own application, we utilize our [technical basis](#technical-basis), the [GitHub API](https://docs.github.com/en/rest), and Grafana for presenting the Four Key Metrics dashboard as well as the rest of our runtime environment.

-As mentioned, we started with automating the measurement of Change Lead Time and Deployment Freuqency.
-We are working on integrating MTTR and Change Fail Percentage into PerforMetric and our measurement approach.
-Furthermore, we are thinking about how to show the new DORA metric for Reliability being mentioned in the [State of DevOps report 2021](https://cloud.google.com/devops/state-of-devops) in our dashboards (see also: {% cite Smith2021 %}).
-Reliability is the primary metric for operational performance {% cite Smith2021 %}.
-It "[...] is the degree to which a team can keep promises and assertions about the software they operate." {% cite Smith2021 %}

-## Conclusion/Outlook

- * 4 Key Metrics leading you into a good direction
- * We still have a way to go with the quality metrics and the new 5th metric reliability {% cite Smith2021 %}
- * We can definitely recommend using the 4 key metrics
+Please do a good research what approach fits your requirements.

+I hope that this post conviced you to invest into your CD and improve your SDP.
+All in all, I think it is worth the effort.

 ## References